Jus ad bellum: Legitimate authority

-Proper authority is what differentiates war from murder: "It is the rules of warfare that give the practice meaning, that distinguish war from murder and soldiers from criminals."
-A soldier is treated as a prisoner of war and not a criminal because they are operating under the proper authority of the state and cannot be held individually responsible for actions committed under the orders of their military leadership.
+Legitimate authority generally requires that war be initiated and conducted by a sovereign state.
+This authority is what differentiates war from murder: "[i]t is the rules of warfare that give the practice meaning, that distinguish war from murder and soldiers from criminals."
+Thus, a soldier is treated as a prisoner of war and not a criminal because they are operating under the proper authority of the state and cannot be held individually responsible for actions committed under the orders of their military leadership.